Secret handling

 |---|---|

-| Netskope API token | Long-lived tenant API credential |
+| Netskope bearer token | Tenant API credential for static-token auth |

 | Registration tokens | Short-lived publisher enrollment tokens |